Congnguyenn/Emu_database_conversion/README.md

 3. fasta
 4. seq2tax.map

-After collecting mentioned files, all you need to do is run the command
+After collecting mentioned files, all you need to do is run the command.

 ```conda activate emu``` **[Emu installation](https://gitlab.com/treangenlab/emu/-/tree/master)**